 I told him that they did not.
 Robots are engineered and have no feelings.
 He said, “Let me tell you a story.”

 My father died during the war, or at least that’s what I was told, and my mother died from an aviation bomb.
-I had to go to work to feed my little sister who was born during the war, and I always dreamt of having a car.
-So the choice was obvious, I went to build cars and learn.
+I had to go to work to feed my little sister who was born during the war, but I always dreamt of having a car.
+So the choice was obvious, I went to learn about and build cars.

-A lot of young men were seeking to get a job and work for pennies just to have a hope, and that hope was the automotive industry and rebuilding the country.
-We were all friends, and by the age of 25, I became a senior to others and started to manage the engine department.
+A lot of young men were seeking a job in the automotive industry and working for pennies in the hopes of re-building the automotive industry and re-building the country.
+We were all friends, and by the age of 25 I became a senior to others and started to manage the engine department.

 We had a lot of new employees, and the work was very difficult.
 One day, I came to work with a bad feeling.
 I was over obsessive that day and had a strange feeling that something bad would happen.

 That day, while having my lunch, I heard someone let out a painful shout.
 I jumped up from the table and ran downstairs.
-There was a lot of noise.
-People were gathered around, and a man was crying from pain.
-My co-worker’s hand was under the engine, and he nearly lost it.
+There was a lot of noise, and people had gathered around a man crying of pain.
+My co-worker’s hand was under the engine and he nearly lost it.
 Nobody had the bravery to help him.
 I decided to do something.
 He was losing too much blood to be left like that.
 My only option was to completely put down the engine and cut his hand off with it.
 That would allow us to take him out and stop the bleeding.
 I had a tough choice, and my hands were frozen from fear.

-I was astonished with the story.
-I could not speak.
+I was astonished by Andreas’ story.
+I was speechless.

 Andreas asked me, “Do you know what happened next?”
-I asked what?
+I asked him to continue.